oxheadalpha/tezos-schema/README.md

         }
     }
 }
-// Returns "The document is valid" if sucessful
+// Returns "The document is valid" if successful
 ```

 ### npm/*script